ray-project/ray/doc/source/data/shuffling-data.rst

 Advanced: Optimizing shuffles
 -----------------------------

-*Shuffle* operations are all-to-all operations where the entire Dataset must be materialized in memory before execution can proceed.
+Shuffle operations are *all-to-all* operations where the entire Dataset must be materialized in memory before execution can proceed.
 Currently, these are:

 * :meth:`Dataset.groupby <ray.data.Dataset.groupby>`
 * :meth:`Dataset.random_shuffle <ray.data.Dataset.random_shuffle>`
-* :meth:`Dataset.repartition <ray.data.Dataset.repartition>`
 * :meth:`Dataset.sort <ray.data.Dataset.sort>`

 .. note:: This is an active area of development.
-If your Dataset uses a shuffle operation and you are having trouble configuring shuffle, `file a Ray Data issue on GitHub`._
+If your Dataset uses a shuffle operation and you are having trouble configuring shuffle,
+    `file a Ray Data issue on GitHub <https://github.com/ray-project/ray/issues/new?assignees=&labels=bug%2Ctriage%2Cdata&projects=&template=bug-report.yml&title=[data]+>`_.

 When should you use global per-epoch shuffling?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~